Chapter 6 Spatial Varying Coefficient Models

 To address this, Multi-scale GWR (MGWR) can be used (Yang 2014; Fotheringham, Yang, and Kang 2017; Oshan et al. 2019).
 It determines a bandwidth for each predictor variable individually, thereby allowing individual response-to-predictor variable relationships to vary.
 The individual bandwidths provide insight into the scales of relationships between response and predictor variables, allowing for local to global bandwidths.
 Recent work has suggested that MGWR should be the default GWR (Comber et al. 2023), with a standard GWR only being used in specific circumstances.

-The code below undertakes a search for the optimal bandwidths, and then having found them they are passed into a second MGWR operation.
+The code below undertakes illustrates the search for the optimal bandwidths, and then having found them passes into a second MGWR operation.
 These will generate a lot of text to your screen!

 gw.ms <- gwr.multiscale(MedInc~ PctBach + PctEld + PctFB,